 Frame Your SearchKeywords:

-Boycott, Jews, Jewish, Nazi, Germany, Storm Troopers, brown shirts, Star of David, anti-semitic
+Boycott, Jews, Jewish, Nazi, Germany, Storm Troopers, brown shirts, Star of David, anti-semitic, Stephen Wise, Madison Square Garden

 In March 1933, the SA (Storm Troopers) attacked Jewish-owned department stores in German cities in an attempt to segregate Jews from the rest of society.
 Local police, not yet under Nazi control, unsuccessfully attempted to stop the attacks.
 Members of the SA continued the rampage and entered courtrooms, dragging Jewish lawyers and judges into the streets where they are subjected to humiliating public acts.
-International Jewish organizations and the press, which urged a boycott of German goods, publicized these attacks.
+International Jewish organizations and the press, which urged a boycott of German goods, publicized these attacks, and on March 27, 1933, anti-Nazi groups led by American rabbi Stephen S. Wise organized a massive rally at Madison Square Garden in New York City to protest Nazi persecution of political opponents, Jews, labor leaders, and others.
 In response, the Nazis organized the April 1, 1933, nationwide boycott of Jewish businesses in Germany, blaming Jews for the anti-German tone of the international press.

 On the day of the boycott, Storm Troopers (Sturmabteilung; SA) stood menacingly in front of Jewish-owned department stores and retail establishments, and the offices of professionals such as doctors and lawyers.
 The Star of David was painted in yellow and black across thousands of doors and windows, with accompanying antisemitic slogans.
 Signs were posted saying, "Don't Buy from Jews" and "The Jews Are Our Misfortune."
 In some towns, the SA marched through streets singing anti-Jewish slogans and party songs.
 Throughout Germany, acts of violence against individual Jews and Jewish property occurred; the police intervened only rarely.